 I received a ticket I don’t think I deserve.
 Why can’t I just ignore it?

 If you receive a ticket, you should never ignore it.
 A violation should be paid or appealed within 7 days of receipt.
 While it is fresh in your memory, present all of the facts in your appeal.
 Simply saying you didn’t do anything wrong or that the officer made a mistake is not sufficient.
 You should give the Hearing’s Officer as much information as possible on which to base a decision.

 I’m a new employee.
 How do I get my permit?

-- If your start date is your orientation date, you should choose to recieve your permit at orientation.
+- If your start date is your orientation date, you should choose to receive your permit at orientation.